sandrobl/event-driven-healthcare/README.md

 The patient now has to weigh the correct amount of insulin for her insulin dose.

-In this example it will be 1.4866666 ml if you are in a test environment you can create an mqtt event with that exact number using the lab-simulation service.
+In this example it will be 1 ml if you are in a test environment you can create an mqtt event with that exact number using the lab-simulation service.
+Or just create one with too much weight to see the process going through the loop.

 Change the content of the **scale_events.txt** so the weight is exactly the same dose that is required.